FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 ## When to require multiple factors of authentication

-There are many situations where your need a higher level of assurance about the actor behind the credentials.
+There are many situations where you need a higher level of assurance about the actor behind the credentials.
 Sometimes the type of the user account is the deciding factor.
 Other times it is the access requested.
 Depending on your application and organization, legal requirements or corporate policies may control.

 ### Administrative accounts